 Why Pursue the Mental Health, Addictions, and the Family Certificate

-By earning your Mental Health, Addictions, and the Family Certificate, students gain the skills required to effectively collaborate with communities and governments to reduce national rates of substance abuse, domestic violence and poverty.
+MSW students who earn this certificate become distinguished professionals with a specialized skill set.
+Graduates are effectively prepared to collaborate with communities and governments to reduce national rates of substance abuse, domestic violence and poverty.

 - Social workers refer individuals to appropriate programs and rehabilitation centers.